It is a category and adult form of the disease known as adrenoleukodystrophy.

 Etiology and genetics of Adrenomyelopathy

-This condition affects or interrupts the normal activity of the adrenal gland and testes due to the accumulation of long-chain fatty acids in the nervous system.
+This condition affects or interrupts the regular activity of the adrenal gland and testes due to the accumulation of long-chain fatty acids in the nervous system.

 It is transmitted by genes from parents to children through the X chromosome.
-Although its appearance appears in most cases in males who are in an age range of 20 years or later.
+However, its appearance appears in most cases in males in an age range of 20 years or later.

-Women can have the disease in a milder form and are often the carriers.
+Women can have the disease in milder form and are often the carriers.

-Approximately 1 in 20,000 people of all races and geographic areas are affected with adrenoleukodystrophy, which includes two other major categories of the disease.
+Approximately 1 in 20,000 people of all races and geographic areas are affected by adrenoleukodystrophy, including two other major categories of the disease.

 This condition usually affects the adrenal gland because it does not produce enough steroid hormones.

-Genetically speaking, the ALD gene is located in the Xq28 region of the X chromosome and contains 10 exons, and encompasses 20 kb of genomic DNA.
-These genetic codes for a protein called the ALD protein have been localized to the peroxisomal membrane.
+Genetically speaking, the ALD gene is located in the Xq28 region of the X chromosome and contains ten exons, and encompasses 20 kb of genomic DNA.
+These genetic codes for the ALD protein have been localized to the peroxisomal membrane.

 The gene is subject to X chromosome inactivation placing implications for female members (XX) of a family with an inherited X-linked disorder.

-This inactivation process, in which one of the two chromosomes becomes condensed and inactive and permanently random, occurs in the embryonic stage.
+In this inactivation process, one of the two chromosomes becomes condensed, inactive, and permanently random, occurring in the embryonic stage.

-If the defective allele is on the chromosome that has been inactivated, there will be no phenotypic manifestation of the disease.
+If the defective allele is on the chromosome inactivated, there will be no phenotypic manifestation of the disease.
 However, if the defective allele is on the active X chromosome and the other inactive, there will be a clinical expression of the disorder.

-Through a scientific study, with analysis of the ALD gene mutation in 35, individuals with this unrelated condition revealed that all had ALD X-q28 gene mutations within this group.
+A scientific study analyzing the ALD gene mutation in 35 individuals with this unrelated condition revealed that all had ALD X-q28 gene mutations within this group.

 Resulting in that six percent had large deletions, and 17% had an AG deletion in axon 5.

-The remainder had “private” mutations that were specific to each kindred, of which 55% had mutations and 30% had frame-shift mutations; in addition, nonsense mutations occurred in 8% and splice defects in 4%.
+The remainder had “private” mutations specific to each kindred, of which 55% had mutations, and 30% had frame-shift mutations; nonsense mutations occurred in 8% and splice defects in 4%.

-There is no correlation between the nature of the mutation and the phenotype has been detected.
+There is no correlation between the nature of the mutation and the phenotype that has been detected.